GN 6.7 Aids and modifications

 Under section 59A(6) of the 1987 Act, workers have no limits on entitlement to the provision of aids and modifications to their home or vehicle to help them with their work-related injury.

 Nursing, medicines, medical or surgical supplies or curative apparatus, supplied or provided for the worker other than as hospital treatment are limited by the compensation period.
+The compensation period under section 59A of the 1987, allows workers to claim medical, hospital, and rehabilitation expenses for:

 Invoicing and payment